PeterShin23/vlm-bounding-box/README.md

 ## Acknowledgments

 - Qwen team for the excellent VLM models
-- HuggingFace for transformers and PEFT libraries
+- HuggingFace for transformers, PEFT, and datasets libraries
-- DUTS dataset authors (Wang et al., CVPR 2017) for the high-quality saliency dataset
+- RefCOCO dataset authors (Yu et al., ECCV 2016) for the referring expression grounding dataset
-- All saliency detection dataset creators (MSRA, DUT, DUTS, etc.)
+- lmms-lab for maintaining the RefCOCO dataset on HuggingFace

 ---